The author is a guitarist and bassist with over 35 years of experience as a musician.

 When it comes to American guitars the Fender Stratocaster and Telecaster are legendary, and through the American Special line they’re more affordable than ever.
 In this review we’ll take a look at Fender’s American Special Series Stratocaster and Telecaster.

-If you’re considering a Fender guitar you probably already know there are what seems like a million variations.
+If you’re considering a Fender guitar you probably already know there are what seem like a million variations.
 From the Squier line, to the Made-in-Mexico Standards, to the American series and on to the Custom Shop models, Fender sure doesn’t make the choice easy.

 On the other hand, maybe they do.
 Through the many incarnations of the Strat and Tele, Fender has presented guitars for just about every budget, level of play and music genre.